6 Pointers and Optionals

 • unwrap the optional value with the ? method.

 When you use an if statement, you use a pair of pipes to unwrap the optional value, and use this “unwrapped object” inside the if block.
 Using the example below as a reference, if the object num is null, then, the code inside the if statement is not executed.
 Otherwise, the if statement will unwrap the object num into the not_null_num object.
-This not_null_num object is garanteed to be not null inside the scope of the if statement.
+This not_null_num object is guaranteed to be not null inside the scope of the if statement.

 const num: ?i32 = 5;